ASEAN leaders condemn armed attack on Myanmar aid convoy - ExBulletin

 In a post-summit statement to be issued by Widodo on behalf of ASEAN leaders, they plan to renew a call for restraint in the disputed South China Sea, repeating language used in previous ASEAN statements.

-“Concerns have been raised by some ASEAN member states over land reclamation, activities and serious incidents in the region, including damage to the marine environment, which have eroded trust, increased tensions and can undermine peace, security and stability in the region,” said a draft statement, which was obtained by the AP.
+“Concerns have been raised by some ASEAN member states over land reclamation, activities and serious incidents in the region, including damage to the marine environment, which have eroded trust, increased tensions and could undermine peace, security and stability in the region,” reads a draft of the statement, which was obtained by the AP.

 Executives will also be alarmed at the trafficking of Southeast Asian workers coerced into committing cryptocurrency fraud online.